 - Wave: The "third wave" of coffee incorporates an improvement in all levels of production.
 Farming and processing methods are now receiving greater attention through the forging of stronger relationships and more direct communication between coffee farmers, handlers and roasters.
 Of great priority to a direct trader is the selection of only the highest quality beans, which facilitates the use of lighter roast profiles, environmentally sustainable farming methods and higher income for the farmer.
 Another result of the "third wave" is the introduction of technical modifications in terms of coffee preparation, such as double boiler systems, PID, the Scace device, bottomless portofilters, VST portofilters and the Mojo.
 Constant education, exacting standards and improvement of ones own capabilities have become second nature for today's coffee connoisseurs, who consider coffee beans to be en par with chocolate or wine in terms of complexity.

-In contrast to the conventional "commercial coffee" or "industrial coffee", which is industrially grown and traded on the stock exchange, there is always transparency in the specialty coffee (all beans are traceable to the respective farm).
+In contrast to the conventional "commercial coffee" or "industrial coffee", which is industrially grown and traded on the stock exchange, there is always transparency in the specialty coffee (all coffee beans are traceable to the respective farm).
 No toxins are used in cultivation.
 The people working on it are getting paid better and they work towards the highest possible quality and freshness throughout the chain.
 As a result, with a cup you not only experience how coffee actually tastes, but also improve the environmental situation and social living conditions in the producing countries.